cchinchole/chincholeSSL/README.md

 3. pkg-config

 ## Flags ##
-1. LOG_PARAMS : This will log parameters used in key operations.
-2. AES_LOG : Will log the state in the AES ctx for debugging.
+1. Makefile : DEBUG, setting this to true will output verbose parameters and steps during encryption / decryption.
+(Extremely unsafe, only for dev use)

 ## Building and installing ##
 1. Ensure the dependencies is installed and the libraries are accessible